Risk taking is an important part of childhood. It helps with cognitive, emotional and social development.

 - First-hand learning about weather, seasons and the natural world.

-Dangers of Outdoor Play in Early Childhood
+Examples of Risky Play in Childhood

 But play is often considered a serious risk to children’s wellbeing.
 Anyone with a parent knows that children have a propensity to run off and find themselves in dangerous situations in the blink of an eye.